 Many women crave ice cream during pregnancy.
 Since ice creams are generally made of milk, sugar, eggs, and flavors, eating them occasionally does not harm you or your baby.
 However, while choosing an ice cream, be sure to buy it from a good brand.
 Read the ingredients carefully to ensure you are not allergic to them.
 Avoid ice creams that have unpasteurized milk.
 Consume ice creams in moderation, as excess may cause cold and cough, listeriosis, or toxoplasmosis.
 If you have any discomfort after consuming ice creams, seek a doctor’s advice.

-2. Full Report (All Nutrients): Ice Cream; Unites States Department of Agriculture
+2. Ice creams, chocolate; Unites States Department of Agriculture

 3. L. M. Belzer, J. C. Smulian, S. E. Su, and B. J. Tepper; Food cravings and intake of sweet foods in healthy pregnancy and mild gestational diabetes melitus.
 A prospective study.; Appetite (2010)